timohencken/GrowattPublicApiPy/README.md

      ```

 # Contribution ideas
-* add missing endpoints
-  * I'm still working on adding endpoints, but any help is appreciated
 * run code for different inverter types
-  * I have a NEO (=MIN) inverter for testing, so I can't test the code for other inverter types.
+  * I have a NEO (=MIN) inverter for testing, and I found some devices on the test environments, but some device types remain untested.
   * just try to run the code for your inverter model and check the pydantic models are valid
 * refactoring
   * while I like the idea of using single files for each inverter type, I think there might be a better way to do this ;)